 Toggl plan is a beautifully simple project planning and execution tool.

 Everyone, irrespective of their technical background, can make a construction roadmap and schedule with Toggl Plan.
 Plus, it makes collaboration with your construction crew and/or clients easy.

-Toggl plan is free for up to 5 users.
-Paid plans start at $9 per user, per month.
+Toggl plan is free for solo users.
+Teams plans start at $9 per user, per month.
 Learn more about the pricing here.

 Let’s look at some ways you can use Toggl Plan for making a construction schedule.